Telecominfraproject/wlan-ucentral-schema/docs/REFACTOR.md

 - Ensure all constraints and defaults are properly documented
 - All SSH configuration options now have comprehensive documentation
 ```

+**Important**: Do not add any AI assistant references (like "Generated with Claude Code") to commit messages.
+Keep commit messages focused on the technical changes made.

 ## Quality Gates